Quicklist: Different Types of Air Fryers

 Paddle-Type Air Fryer

 If that sounds like too much work, you can invest in a paddle-type air fryer.
 These models save you the hassle of pulling your food out at just the right time to shake and stir it.
-Instead, a paddle inside the machine moves through the basket to help the air get through more easily.
+Instead, an air fryer paddle inside the machine moves through the basket to help the air get through more easily.

 Top Model: Actifry